Same-Sex Marriage and Divorce

 Our Law Firm’s Commitment To Asserting The Rights Of Same-Sex Couples

-At Fiorello, Puccio & Fiorello, L.L.C., we are committed to helping people in same-sex relationships get the legal protections they are entitled to.
+At Puccio & Fiorello LLC, we are committed to helping people in same-sex relationships get the legal protections they are entitled to.
 From our office in Wayne, our attorneys serve clients throughout Passaic County.

 Our firm has long been known for its personal attention to clients’ needs.
 This personal attention can be particularly important in cases involving same-sex relationships, because swiftly evolving social and legal standards have left many gay and lesbian people wondering where they stand.